anieo/AWS/README.md

 # AWS
-This A summury of AWS Fundementals on Coursera
+This a summary of AWS fundamentals specialization on coursera